P4CodeMaxxers/DBS2-Frontend/docs/ashtrail_component_a_requirements.md

 }
 ```

-On the frontend, the results screen calls the endpoint after a run ends and replaces the default hardcoded dialogue if the backend responds successfully (with a fallback to the default dialogue if the API call fails).
+On the frontend, the results screen calls the endpoint after a run ends and replaces the default hardcoded dialogue if the backend responds successfully

 ### Save score to backend (scores are stored per user)